02vicmil/youtube_recommender/readme.md

 > Note: Without an API key, YouTube may flag your IP as a bot.

+For full setup instructions, see the [YouTube API Key Tutorial](./youtube-api-key-tutorial.md).

 ### Optional ChatGPT Integration

 - You can integrate an LLM via OpenAI's API by creating `nodes/config.json`: